Cricket-West Indies v Ireland highlights

 10th over - Samuels faces his first deliveries getting accustomed to the pitch, taking a single on the fifth ball.
 WI: 40-2

-15th over - Gayle hits a single down the ground to long off to bring up the 50.
+15th over - Gayle hits a single down the ground to long off to bring up West Indies' 50.
 WI: 50-2

 18th over - Gayle belts left-arm spinner George Dockrell over long on for the first six of the innings.
 WI: 62-2

-22nd over - Dockrell strikes twice, having Gayle caught in the deep for 36 before trapping Samuels in front for 21 two balls later.
+22nd over - Dockrell has a double strike, having Gayle caught in the deep for 36 before trapping Samuels in front for 21 two balls later.
 Denesh Ramdin and Lendl Simmons are the new batsmen.
 WI: 84-4

 24th over - Dockrell traps Ramdin in front for one then almost has Darren Sammy caught at slip on the next delivery.
 WI: 90-5